Published: March 2, 2021

 Butler Hallett lives in St. John’s.
 Constant Nobody is her fifth novel.

 "In Constant Nobody, Michelle Butler Hallett gives us a spy thriller that does more than entertain.
-It asks us to meditate on the fundamental questions of existence: who can we trust, and what should we believe?" — Christine Fischer Guy
+It asks us to meditate on the fundamental questions of existence: who can we trust, and what should we believe?” — Christine Fischer Guy, author of The Umbrella Mender

-"Constant Nobody is a suspenseful work of historical fiction, populated with nesting dolls of intrigue, identity, and revelation.
-Set on the murky borders of war and political unrest, Constant Nobody is a powerful reminder of the importance of connection, one person to another, no matter the cost." — Ami McKay
+“Constant Nobody is a suspenseful work of historical fiction, populated with nesting dolls of intrigue, identity, and revelation.
+Set on the murky borders of war and political unrest, Constant Nobody is a powerful reminder of the importance of connection, one person to another, no matter the cost.” — Ami McKay, author of Half Spent Was the Night

-"Constant Nobody is a remarkably accomplished novel.
+“Constant Nobody is a remarkably accomplished novel.
 It takes readers deep into the brutal hearts of darkness of both civil war Spain and Soviet Russia during Stalin’s purges.
 In those hellish places, men and women struggle with duty and survival while tormenting their victims and being tormented in turn.
-In the nightmarish world of violence, a man and a woman must grapple with their complicated relationship while trying to save themselves from destruction." — Antanas Sileika
+In the nightmarish world of violence, a man and a woman must grapple with their complicated relationship while trying to save themselves from destruction.” — Antanas Sileika, author of Provisionally Yours

 “Wholly original in story, style and form.” — Christi Ann Conlin